Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

+The latency of each task was found through profiling on each device \cite{LP}.
+Memory contention was considered an assumption with a time factor added to the profiled timings.
+It does not consider the system's energy consumption.
 The constraints include ensuring that a task \( a_i \) can only be mapped to a single processing element \( ce_j \) and that when a \( ce_j \) is chosen, some of the other values in the set \( CE \) become obsolete.
 For example, if both the \ac{DLA} units are chosen for a single \ac{DNN} instance, the individual \ac{DLA} options are no longer considered for the remaining \( a_i \) present in \( A \).
-Similarly, in the case of GPU, if all 8 \ac{SM} are considered for a particular model, the 4 \ac{SM} option is no longer present in the set \( CE \) \cite{LP}.
+Similarly, in the case of GPU, if all 8 \ac{SM} are considered for a particular model, the 4 \ac{SM} option is no longer present in the set \( CE \).
+Rather than presenting the throughput of the system during the concurrent processing, the scheduler is assessed on its success rate (feasibility ratio) of executing the \ac{DNN}s and \ac{RNN}s on the set of \( CE \).
+The results demonstrated that adding more devices to the set \( CE \) increases the feasibility ratio of scheduling increased workloads \cite{LP}.